henriksommerfeld/blog-hugo/content/article/2019-03-19-error-handling-with-fetch.md

   });
 {{</highlight>}}

 When I see the same thing in a pull request, I'm not overly impressed.
 No, just because this works on a sunny day doesn't mean you're done.
 You need error handling as well!
+Being explicit about how to handle errors is so much better than giving users an infinite spinner to stare at.

 Since `fetch` doesn't throw you into the `catch` clause for non-2xx responses, you need to check the `ok` property or check `status` for a specific status code.
 But both `then` and `catch` can use the same function for error handling.